Prescriptive preparation and verification of nonstabilizer states

-\textit{Results.---} Due to unavoidable systematic error, the experimentally prepared states inevitably deviate from the ideal target.
-This can lead to an occasional failure of verification with certain amount of measurements.
+\textit{Results.---} Because of unavoidable systematic error, the experimentally prepared states inevitably deviate from the ideal target.
+This can lead to an occasional failure of verification with a certain number of measurements.
 In such a scenario, the QSV strategy can always be converted to a more practical model to certify a lower bound of the average fidelity of the device's output \cite{Yu.etal2022}, which has been adopted in several recent experiments \cite{zhang_2019_experimental,jiang_2020_towards,zhang_2020_classical,xia_2022_experimental}.
-To proceed, a hypothesis testing can be formulated with the null and alternative hypotheses being
+To proceed, a hypothesis test can be formulated with the null and alternative hypotheses being

 Hence, with the same experimental settings, i.e., $\{\Omega_l,\openone-\Omega_l\}$, one can get a frequency ${f=t/N}$ with $t$ passing instances out of $N$ tests.
 The null hypothesis can then be rejected and conclude that the average fidelity is larger than $1-\epsilon$ if